cvocp/cvocp/README.md

 Runs experiment 2 (infer C/V distinctions) on 503 Bible translations for all languages individually, reporting individual accuracies and macro-average in experiment2_data.

 Usage: `python run503i.py ocp` (for OCP algorithm) or `python run503i.py sukhotin` (for Sukhotin's algorithm)

+## mm.py

+A reimplementation of the SVD-based method for unsupervised C/V classification in "Singular Value Analysis of Cryptograms", by Cleve Moler and Donald Morrison.
+The American Mathematical Monthly, Vol. 90, No. 2 (Feb., 1983), pp. 78-87.

 ### experiment1_data